-Yugoslav self-managed firms - a holdover from the mistaken view that "capitalism" was based on the "private ownership of the means of production" rather than on the employment contract.
+There has been some controversy about how the net asset value should be treated.
+One widespread socialist belief was that the net asset value must be collectively owned as in the English commonownership firms or the former Yugoslav self-managed firms-a holdover from the mistaken view that "capitalism" was based on the "private ownership of the means of production" rather than on the employment contract.
 To analyze this view, it must first be recalled that the voting and profit rights have been partitioned away from the rights to the net asset value.
 The phrase "private ownership of the means of production" usually does include specifically the rights to control and reap the profits from the means of production.
 But those rights have been restructured as personal rights assigned to labor in the democratic firm.
 Hence the remaining right to the net asset value does not include the control and profit rights traditionally associated with "equity capital" or with the "ownership of the means of production."

-Let us suppose that it is still argued that any private claim (e.g., by past workers) on the net asset value of a democratic firm would be "appropriating social property to private uses."
-Now some net asset value might come from a historical endowment that should not be appropriated by whoever happens to be the current workers.
+Let us suppose that it is still argued that any private claim (for example, by past workers) on the net asset value of a democratic firm would be "appropriating social property to private uses."
+Now some net asset value might come from a historical endowment that should not be appropriated by whoever happen to be the current workers.
 Very well, that endowment could be captured in a separate (bearing interest to reflect its scarcity) "collective account" (as in the Mondragon cooperatives).
 But what about that portion of the net asset value that comes from retained earnings in the past or from paid-in membership fees?

 In a democratic firm, the past workers could, in theory, have used their voting and profit rights to pay out all the net earnings instead of retaining any in the firm, assuming they could cover any financing needs by borrowing (as in the academic model of the "pure rental" LMF).
 Suppose they retained some earnings to finance a machine.
-Why should those workers lose their claim on that value - except as they use up the machine?
+Why should those workers lose their claim on that value-except as they use up the machine?
 Why should the fruits of their labor suddenly become "social property" simply because they choose to reinvest it in their company?

 Consider the following gedanken experiment in a "social property" LMF.
 Instead of retaining the earnings to finance a machine, suppose the workers paid out the earnings as bonuses, deposited them all in one savings bank, and then took out a loan from the bank to finance the machine using the deposits as collateral.
 Then the workers would not lose the value of those earnings since that value is represented in the balance in their savings accounts in the bank.
 And the enterprise still gets to finance the machine.
 Since the finance was raised by a loan, there was no private claim on the social equity capital of the enterprise.
 The loan capital is capital hired by labor; it gets only interest with no votes and no share of the profits.
-This hired capital satisfied Jaroslav Vanek's (1975) idea of "external" finance as opposed to self-finance.
+This hired capital satisfied Jaroslav Vanek's [1975] idea of "external" finance as opposed to self-finance.